andreanisme/CSS-isme/README.md

 ## CSS-isme markup guidelines

-At fffunction we write our css using the following rules.
-If you want to follow our lead, then the below should help.

 - No ID’s for styling
 - Write in all lowercase and separate each word with a dash (.global-header)
 - Use 4space tab indenting.
 Indent as you go